A multimodal movie review corpus for fine-grained opinion mining: Validation of the annotation

-1) The polarized sentences - spans are mainly recognized through evaluative adjectives which are obviously linked to the corresponding label.

-2) The absence of polarity is treated in a different way at the sentence and span level.

-At the sentence level, the absence of polarity is systematic in sentences that introduce or conclude the review.
+The top scored vocabulary raises two remarks : \begin{itemize} \item The polarized sentences - spans are mainly recognized through evaluative adjectives which are obviously linked to the corresponding label. \item The absence of polarity is treated in a different way at the sentence and span level. \end{itemize} At the sentence level, the absence of polarity is systematic in sentences that introduce or conclude the review.
 The displayed vocabulary is characteristic of concluding sentences.
 At the span level, the punctuation and conjunctions which separate different opinions play an important role.
 These tokens receive a high score since they appear specifically at the boundary of an opinion.

 Finally we train a model for sentence-level target prediction and report the results in \secor{the}{}Table~\ref{target_sentence_voc}:

 Once again the low results are characterized by a low recall: a few words characterizing the presence of the target appear in the top score vocabulary but as the score decreases, some non characteristic words are quickly raised ('good', 'great' for \textit{Music and Sound effects}, 'oh', 'awful', 'He' for \textit{Character design}).
 These labels are specifically hard to predict due to the diversity of the vocabulary implied and the low number of examples available.